JapneetSinghh/Git-Essentials-/Github_Udemy.md

 It will show you the updated commit message

-# How to Reset a Commit in Git
+# Ch 18: How to Reset a Commit in Git

 Commits can be reset in **two ways**:
 1. **Soft Reset**